QuantumApprentice/msk2bmpGUI/README.md

 # msk2bmpGUI
-a GUI version of the msk2bmp tool made by temaperacl
+I need to rename this.

-This project ended up being a lot more ambitious than I originally planned, but it's turning out quite nicely.
+This was originally a GUI version of the msk2bmp tool made by temaperacl, but this project ended up being a lot more ambitious than I originally planned, but it's turning out quite nicely.

 A special "Thank You!" goes out to several people in the